mgmartinezl/Data-Science-in-AWS/README.md

 Amazon Web Services is a whole ecosystem hosted by Amazon Inc. that offers on-demand cloud computing platforms to individuals, companies and governments through a pay-as-you-go basis.
 Also known as "AWS", this framework makes possible for its customers to access a variety of services in which data science utilities are included.
 The purpose of this brief repository is to approach the main products that AWS has disposed to perform _data science_, a concept that for the scope of this project will gather the following key topics:

 * Data lakes.
-* Data analytics.
-* Data visualization.
+* Data analytics and visualization.
-* Machine learning.
-* Artificial intelligence.
+* Artificial intelligence: machine learning and deep learning.

 ## 1. Data lakes and analytics on top of AWS